Attempted assassination of Mohamed Nasheed: Investigation and Trial

+The Criminal Court has scheduled to give a verdict before 31 August 2023.

+On 21 May 2023, the Criminal Court rejected two of Thahmeen's witnesses, which the High Court ordered the Criminal Court to accept the witnesses.

+In September, Abdulla Ali Manik was found guilty of supporting a terrorist organization and Ahmed Thasleem was acquited of his charge.

+In December, the PGO appealed against Thasleem's acquital.

+Concerns

+Concerns were raised by Abbas Faiz—special envoy to the Maldivian government to monitor the investigation, prosecution, and trial process of the terrorist attack against Nasheed—about the delays in the trials of the suspects involved in the case.
+He noted that "Only one case received a trail [sic].
+Others only in pre-trial stage."
+In response, the Criminal Court has said that the case is being delayed as one of the judges is on leave.

+Prosecutor General Hussain Shameem had also raised concerns over delays.
+Additionally, the People's Majlis (parliament) raised concerns and described 6 May as a "dark day in Maldivian history."

+In May 2022, a hearing was cancelled due to bad weather delays in transporting the prisoners.
+Nasheed's lawyers condemned this and has said "using the bad weather as an excuse was unacceptable".

+Abbas Faiz had additionally raised concerns again in 2023 after stating that the "judicial authorities have not offered him an acceptable reason for the delay in the trial."

 Casualties

 Nasheed underwent 16 hours of surgery for injuries to his head, chest, abdomen, and limbs.
 Multiple pieces of shrapnel were removed during surgery, including one lodged a centimetre away from his heart.
 Agence France-Presse also reported that the bomb was filled with ball bearings to increase the damage caused.
 By 8 May, Nasheed's condition had improved so that he could be taken off life support, although he remained in intensive care.
 His condition remained stable, and he recovered after undergoing multiple emergency surgeries.
 The hospital treating the former president said he was in a critical condition in intensive care on 7 May after surgery to his head, chest, abdomen and limbs.